wikimatze/vimfiles/README.md

 ## [auto_mkdir](https://github.com/DataWraith/auto_mkdir)
-Create directories that do not exists yet when creating new files (e.g. with `e`)
+Create directories that do not exists yet when creating new files (e.g. with `e`).

 ## [blockit](https://github.com/sk1418/blockit)